 The collaborative leadership tools we learned from Prof. Pianesi was instrumental in saving time and effort in our projects.
 This was a great experience!

-The “outside-of-the-box” thinking that Adriano Pianesi taught us boosted the productivity of our organization by 30%.
-How do I know?
-We measured it, and these metrics have changed how we see collaboration in our work.
+The new thinking by design that Adriano taught us boosted the productivity of our organization by 30%, and have changed how we now do collaboration in our work.

 Adriano is an enthusiastic leadership educator and change consultant schooled in organizational theory.
 He couples this expertise with 15 years of management experience.